ocaoimh/okeeffe-site/README.md

 (https://georgecushen.com)

-And if you're interested in fast static site builders have a look at Hugo:
+And if you're interested in fast and static site builders have a look at Hugo:

 https://gohugo.io/